mozman/ezdxf/docs/source/blocks.rst

 .. method:: Insert.place(insert=None, scale=None, rotation=None)

    Place block reference as point `insert` with scaling and rotation. `scale` has to be a (x, y, z)-tuple and `rotation` a rotation angle in degrees.
+Parameters which are *None* will not be altered.

 .. method:: Insert.grid(size=(1, 1), spacing=(1, 1))